 My main outdoor activity is hiking.
 It’s free, it’s fun, it gets you outside.

 A former collegiate track & field athlete and competitive cheerleader, fitness is a priority.
 I have picked up a few new sports since leaving college; distance running, softball, and curling.

 It’s tough staying fit when you live in Canada.
 Most of the year is cold and dark, not exactly ideal running weather.
 Ever notice how many health bloggers are from warm climates?
 But it’s a balance I’ve been able to find with snow boarding, snow shoeing, and Bikram yoga.

 I live with my husband Ryan, our sons Tynan (2) and Logan (5 months).

 After years of trying and tests, we were diagnosed with unexplained infertility and thought IVF was our only option.
 I went back to school to take a break from the stress and to focus on other things and surprise!
 In my last semester, after a week and a half of “food poisoning” I found out I was pregnant.
 My miracle was born in April 2018 and I’m now navigating the new and scary world of motherhood.

 Imagine my complete surprise when one month after TyTy turned one, the test said ‘Pregnant’ again!
-I was shocked and have been working through a second pregnancy and trying to wrap my head around having two under two!

 I’m also step mommy to two wonderful kids, Ryan and Ace who live two doors down from us and play a significant role in our lives.
 They are THE BEST older siblings to Tynan and watching their bond is so sweet.